How to define an agency scope of work to deliver increased value

-This is the first in a series of articles on agency scope of work management.
-Managing the scope of work for your agency is possibly the easiest and fastest way to increase the buying power of your marketing budget by removing the duplication and uncertainty as much as possible from the agency work.
-In this way you are able to get more for your agency budget without simply driving down the rates and prices.
+This is the first in a series of agency scope of work management articles.
+Managing the scope of work for your agency is possibly the easiest and fastest way to increase the buying power of your marketing budget by removing duplication and uncertainty as much as possible from the agency’s work.
+This way, you can get more for your agency budget without lowering the rates and prices.

 But why is specificity so important?
-Anyone that is involved in manufacturing, construction or technology knows, by clearly defining and specifying the actual requirements upfront you are better able to plan and execute the construction/manufacturing process more efficiently and effectively.
+Anyone who is involved in manufacturing, construction or technology knows by clearly defining and specifying the actual requirements upfront, you are better able to plan and execute the construction/manufacturing process more efficiently and effectively.

-While in a dynamic market it may be difficult to specify all of the marketing requirements for the year ahead, that does not mean you should not specify the requirements that are known and even include those requirements that are most probable.
+While in a dynamic market, it may be difficult to specify all of the marketing requirements for the year ahead, that does not mean you should not specify the known requirements and even include those most probable ones.

 This is why marketers need to prepare agency scopes of work that are detailed, defined and specific in a way that allows the agency to be able to estimate resource requirements, scheduling and costs.
 It also allows marketers to review and manage their requirements in a more strategic way with a scope of work providing the basis of the plan.